 While you may need to study a certain course to pursue a career in a particular field, being successful in what you do, needs traits from science, commerce and arts together.

-For example, an aerospace engineer needs a scientist’s aptitude to know if an aircraft will fly, an artist’s eye to design a beautiful machine and the mind of an economist to know if they can sell what they have built!
+For example, aerospace engineering needs a scientist’s aptitude to know if an aircraft will fly, an artist’s eye to design a beautiful machine and the mind of an economist to know if they can sell what they have built!

 On that note, this month in Careerscope, we are going to explore how to become a fashion designer.
 Throughout this article we want you to keep an eye out on what traits from science, commerce and arts will you need to be a great designer!